Myst1cX/spotifuck-userscript/README.md

 ### Ad-Slot Cleanup

 Removes ad-slot-container elements (and a couple of specific ad-button classes) from the DOM on `open.spotify.com`, via a `MutationObserver` on `document.body`.
-Cosmetic only - doesn't touch the actual audio ad requests (see [Ad-Blocking (actual audio ads)](#ad-blocking-actual-audio-ads) below for that).
+Cosmetic only - ordinary ad-blocker-style DOM removal, not a way around anything server-enforced (bitrate, offline downloads, skip limits) - and doesn't touch the actual audio ad requests (see [Ad-Blocking (actual audio ads)](#ad-blocking-actual-audio-ads) below for that).
 Ships bundled with the premium spoof and is gated behind the same "Visual Premium Spoof (open.spotify.com)" toggle - turning that off also turns this off.

 ### Play/Pause reliability fix